 Because my affections had turned towards another woman, my attitude at home had changed dramatically.
 I was distant, angry and quiet.

-Through her concern, Erin eventually starting reviewing our cell phone bill looking for answers and noticed the number of text messages between the other woman and I. She confronted me and I lied.
+Through her concern and intuition, Erin eventually starting reviewing our cell phone bill looking for answers and noticed the number of text messages between the other woman and me.
+She confronted me and I lied.
 She dug deeper and found more compelling evidence and the lie was over.

 Jason, the community group leader, the “nice” guy, the Christian man who as a kid said, “I’ll never cheat on my wife” was caught in the middle of an affair.
 I went from being a seemingly stand-up guy to being an adulterer.